A block Recycled GMRES method with investigations into aspects of solver performance: Discussion and conclusions

 \section{Discussion and conclusions}

-We chose to restrict the experiments in Section \ref{section.data-movement} to the matrix-vector product.
-We focus on the performance of the application of $\vek A$ and of $(\vek I-\vek P)$ as they are two of the most dominant costs in Algorithm \ref{alg.block-GCRODR}.
+We chose to restrict the experiments in \Cref{section.data-movement} to the matrix application, as it is the main computational kernel of a Krylov subspace-based iteration.
+We focus on the performance of the application of $\bA$ and of $(\bI-\bPhi)$ as they are two of the most dominant costs in Algorithm \ref{alg.block-GCRODR}.
 Many of the other operations are dense matrix-matrix operations with already confirmed cache efficiency characteristics.
 In particular, we use the Householder transformation block storage and application strategy of Gutknecht and Schmelzer \cite{Gutknecht2008} which means application of the previous Householder transformations is also a matrix-matrix operation.
-Thus the experiments presented in Section \ref{section.data-movement} are analogous to per iteration costs of our method, and for the unprojected operator any block method; see, e.g., \cite{BDJ.2006}.
+Thus the experiments presented in \Cref{section.data-movement} are analogous to per iteration costs of our method, and for the unprojected operator any block method; see, e.g., \cite{BDJ.2006}.
+We have seen that there is a drop in cache efficiency when applying the projected operator.
+This is perhaps not surprising.
+When the operator $\bA$ is being applied, perfect cache efficiency arises from being able to store the entirety of $\bA$ (a sparse matrix) in cache.
+For the projected operator, we would in addition need to be able to fit $\bC$ (a dense block of vectors) into cache, as well.
+This becomes less likely as the number of non-zeros of $\bC$ approaches the number of non-zeros of $\bA$.
+The more vectors we recycle, the less likely that is to happen.
+We refer the reader to \cite{AudibertGirardonHaddarJolivet:2023:1,JolivetTournier:2016:1} wherein the authors present implementations remedying issues such as this.

-A C++ implementation of Algorithm \ref{alg.block-GCRODR} is available as a part of the Belos package of Trilinos \cite{PS.GCRODR-Code.2011}, and a Matlab implementation is available at \cite{GCRODR-matlab-code.2016}.
-Furthermore, as we have only shown a small subset of the data coming from our performance results, we also provide tables containing the full, raw performance results as a supplement to this paper.
+A C++ implementation of Algorithm \ref{alg.block-GCRODR} is available as a part of the \belos package of \trilinos \cite{PS.GCRODR-Code.2011}, and a \matlab implementation is available at \cite{GCRODR-matlab-code.2016}.
+Furthermore, as we have only shown a small subset of the data coming from our performance results, we also provide tables and \textrm{csv} files containing the full, raw performance results as a supplement to this paper \cite{RawData_BlockGCRO}.